rherrmann/eclipse-extras/CONTRIBUTING.md

 If you plan to contribute a feature or bugfix to this project or just the want to have a closer look at the sources, the following steps describe the setup of the development environment.

-1. Start an Eclipse IDE v4.4 (Luna) or later that has the [Plug-in Development Environment (PDE)](https://www.eclipse.org/pde/) installed.
+1. Start a recent version of the Eclipse IDE that has the [Plug-in Development Environment (PDE)](https://www.eclipse.org/pde/) installed.
  If you want to use a fresh Eclipse installation, you can download the _Eclipse IDE for Eclipse Committers_ package from the [Eclipse Downloads](https://www.eclipse.org/downloads/packages/) page.
 It contains everything you need.